asmuth/clip/manual/reference/colors.md

 --------------

 The color palette allows you to easily reference colors that are frequently used in the chart.
-Colors from the color palette are referenced by one-base index (see above).
+Colors from the color palette are referenced by one-based index (see above).

 You can use one of the built-in color palettes (see below) or define your own